-How Educational Assistance Programs Can Help Employee Retention
+How Education Assistance Programs Can Help Employee Retention

-Fortunately, employer-provided benefits like tuition assistance and education assistance can help stem the tide of this potential turnover.
-Whether these programs take the form of scholarships for employees, tuition reimbursement, children-of-employee scholarships or community scholarship programs, they’re the kind of benefit that employees are looking for.
+Whether your education assistance program takes the form of scholarships for employees, tuition reimbursement or prepayment, children-of-employee scholarships or community scholarship programs, they’re the kind of benefit that employees are looking for.

 Keep your employees in mind.
 As you start or improve your tuition management system, it’s important to think about just who your employees are.
 What are their needs?
 How old (or young) are they?
 Where could you most effectively build talent? …